khadyjh/Movies-Library/README.md

    - const server=express();

    then define the get method to send the data

+when you want to run the server you need to run it from the terminal

 ## Project Features
 no features yet it just use the get method to send data to the user